Operations with UAS/Drones - Specific Category

 List of operators that have submitted an operational declaration for a national standard scenario (periodic update)

-European Standard Scenarios
+European Standard

-For the requirements of the direct distance identification system and the class marking, please refer to the following section "Direct distance identification system and class markings".
+For the requirements of the direct distance identification system and class marking, please refer to the following section "Direct distance identification system and class markings".

 Operational authorisation